Understanding the Role of Structural Inspectors in Seismic Retrofits

 Checking the Foundation and Floors

-Looking for cracks and other problems with a building’s foundation, floor, walls, ceiling and roof characterize the main role of a structural inspector.
-His or her goal is to identify structural issues associated with aging or perhaps poor installation.
-The inspector’s job is to be objective and to assess the health of the property from its foundation to the roof to determine if retrofit work is needed.
+The main role of a structural inspector is to look for cracks and other problems with a building’s foundation, floor, walls, ceiling, and roof.
+The inspector aims to identify structural issues associated with aging or poor installation.
+The inspector’s job is to be objective and assess the property’s health from its foundation to the roof to determine if retrofit work is needed.

-The inspection process begins with studying the foundation and checking to see how the structure connects with it and whether or not it’s securely bolted down.
-It’s imperative that the building is built on a solid foundation to avoid movement, which can lead to cracks throughout the structure.
+The inspection begins by studying the foundation, checking how the structure connects with it, and checking whether or not it’s securely bolted down.
+It’s imperative that the building be built on a solid foundation to avoid movement, which can lead to cracks throughout the structure.

-When the ground floor is not level, it’s an indicator of vertical movement.
+When the ground floor is not level, it indicates vertical movement.
 Soft soil can also cause movement.
-A building with pillars or concrete steps that has experienced vertical movement may show cracks in the respective structures.
+A building with pillars or concrete steps that have experienced vertical movement may show cracks in the respective structures.
 Separation cracking is a type of cracking that reveals which direction the structure is moving.
-When the main part of a building begins pulling away, it’s a sign that retrofit is necessary.
+When the central part of a building begins pulling away, it’s a sign that retrofit is necessary.

 Looking for Cracks Throughout the Building

-Structural inspectors look for cracks throughout the building, but particularly around doors and windows, which are the weakest points in a foundation.
-Vertical cracking in the drywall or when the baseboard becomes detached from the wall also indicate movement in the foundation.
+Structural inspectors look for cracks throughout the building, particularly around doors and windows, which are the weakest points in a foundation.
+Vertical cracking in the drywall or when the baseboard becomes detached from the wall also indicates movement in the foundation.
 Meanwhile, a sagging roof indicates structural movement.

 Determining Retrofit Work